Jonathan Haralson

-Jonathan Haralson (October 18, 1830 – July 11, 1912) was an associate supreme court justice in Alabama and president of the Southern Baptist Convention.
+Jonathan Haralson (October 18, 1830 – July 11, 1912) was an Associate Justice on the Supreme Court of Alabama and president of the Southern Baptist Convention.

 Biography

 Haralson received A.B. and A.M. degrees from the University of Alabama in 1851 and 1854.
 He received an LL.B. from the University of Louisiana in 1853.

 Haralson married Mattie Ellen Thompson in 1859, and in 1869, he married Lida J. McFaden.
 He had three children.

 During the American Civil War he was an agent of the Nitre and Mining Bureau of the Confederate States.
 One of his slaves, Jeremiah Haralson, later became a member of the U.S. House of Representatives.

 He worked as a lawyer in Selma, Alabama.
 Alabama Governor George Smith Houston appointed him Judge of the City Court of Selma in 1876.
 He was elected Associate Justice of the Alabama Supreme Court in 1892 and was re-elected to this position until his retirement in 1908.